Hermes-Trismegistus/archetypical/README.md

 archetypical
 ============

-Archetypical is codeigniter project that's gonna be a simple and basic Astrology program for calculating Astrological Birth charts and data.
-Archetypical goal would be to extend the program so it also allow different kind of Astrological calculations.
+Archetypical is codeigniter(https://ellislab.com/codeigniter) project that's gonna be a simple and basic Astrology program for calculating Astrological Birth charts.

-It uses php-sweph and the swissephemeris, which both can be found on https://code.google.com/p/php-sweph/ and http://astro.com
+It uses PHP-SWEPH and the swissephemeris, which both can be found on https://code.google.com/p/php-sweph/ and http://astro.com

+PHP-SWEPH is a PHP extension to Astrodienst Swiss Ephemeris library, which returns data that allows us to the basic Astrological calculations.

+At the moment its uses google maps for finding the timezone and latitudes and longitudes given for a specific place.